 Frequently Asked Questions.

-Some potential side effects of Balayam include scalp irritation, hair breakage, and increased shedding.
+Some disorders that can be caused as a result of Balayam practices include scalp irritation, hair breakage, and increased shedding.

 Bottom Line.